Asquidy/Asquidy.github.io/_posts/2013-06-12-google-search.md

 ---
 layout: post
-title: The Impact of Unemployment Insurance on Job Search: Evidence from Google Search Data
+title: The Impact of Unemployment Insurance on Job Search
 category: research
 ---